-NCEES has administered the FS exam via computer-based testing (CBT) since January 2014.
-The PS exam transitioned to CBT in June 2016 and exam scheduling is currently available as part of the registration process.
-The first CBT PS exams will be administered in October 2016.
-Learn more about the PS exam transition.
+NCEES has administered the FS exam via computer-based testing (CBT) since January 2014 and the PS exam since October 2016.
+These exams are not administered in pencil-and-paper format.
+Learn more about the NCEES exam scoring process.

 How is the exam scored?